-Minnesota State Grant Fiscal Years 2012 and 2013 Spending Projection
+Fiscal Years 2012 and 2013 - Spending Projection

-The State Grant spending projection is \$157.05 million for fiscal year 2012 and \$161.43 million for fiscal year 2013.
-This compares to base resources of \$154.62 million per fiscal year.
+The State Grant spending projection is \$148.00 million for fiscal year 2012 and \$154.83 million for fiscal year 2013.
+This compares to base resources of \$154.625 million per fiscal year.

-The projections contained in this report are the result of a full simulation of the State Grant model projecting fiscal year 2010 data to fiscal years 2012 and 2013 using current law award parameters and information on enrollment and tuition changes provided by institutional representatives and the percent change in wages of tax filers estimated by Minnesota Management and Budget.
+The projections contained in this report are the result of a full simulation of the State Grant model projecting fiscal year 2011 data to fiscal years 2012 and 2013 using current law award parameters and information on enrollment and tuition changes provided by institutional representatives and the percent change in wages of tax filers estimated by Minnesota Management and Budget.
 This report details the specific adjustments to spending based on federal legislation, tuition and fees, enrollment and other variables that affect demand for financial aid.
-The changes modeled are the agency's best estimates as of August 1, 2011 and thus are subject to changes.
-This spending projection is based on the model assumptions starting on page five.
+The changes modeled are the agency's best estimates as of October 18, 2011 and thus are subject to changes.
+This spending projection is based on the model assumptions starting on page six.

 Base resources for the 2012-2013 biennial periods are the sum of state appropriations (\$309.25 million).
-Federal LEAP and SLEAP funds of approximately \$1.3 million per fiscal year were included as part of the base appropriations for the program for previous budgets.
-These funds have been recommended for reallocation and/or elimination by the U.S. Department of Education and therefore are not included as part of base resources available for the Minnesota State Grant program in fiscal years 2012 and 2013.
+Federal LEAP/SLEAP funds of approximately \$1.3 million per fiscal year were included as part of the base appropriations for the program for previous biennia.
+These U.S. Department of Education eliminated these funds in 2011 and therefore they are not included as part of base resources available for the Minnesota State Grant program in fiscal years 2012 and 2013.